PROJECT:

 Woody riparian buffer and stormwater wetland.

-This project will continue work on The Watershed Center’s Kids Creek Restoration Project by implementing streamside conservation practices to improve water quality and reduce stormwater, sediment, and nutrient inputs to Kids Creek, an impaired stream in the Grand Traverse Bay watershed.
+This project continued work on The Watershed Center’s Kids Creek Restoration Project by installing a riparian buffer and stormwater wetland to reduce stormwater, sediment, and nutrient inputs to Kids Creek, an impaired stream in the Grand Traverse Bay watershed.

-Restoration activities include over 216,000-square feet (5 acres) of riparian buffer installation as well as an acre of constructed stormwater wetland in a highly degraded area of the Kids Creek watershed.
-Work will take place on a 3,000-foot section of the main branch of Kids Creek between Silver Lake Road and US-31/M-37 owned by the City of Traverse City.
-The project site is located at the very beginning of the section of the creek designated impaired and receives a large amount of runoff from big-box stores, hotels, and car dealerships upstream (to the south).
-Additionally, a large amount of stormwater is conveyed to the main branch of the creek from 2 small, 2-foot-wide tributaries totaling around 1,800-feet in length.
+This project addressed pollution affecting the main branch of Kids Creek as it runs from US-31/M-37 to Silver Lake Road through land owned by the City of Traverse City and Meijer, Inc. This section marks the beginning of the segment of the creek designated impaired as it receives a large amount of runoff from large stores, hotels, and car dealerships upstream (south).
+A large amount of stormwater is also conveyed to this section of Kids Creek from two small tributaries.
 The first tributary originates at Franke Road and receives stormwater from a commercial travel drive and medical complex to the west.
 The second tributary receives nearly 3 acres of direct impervious surface runoff from a nearby parking lot, including excess amounts of sediment and debris.

 Installations: